mitre/k3s-node-stig-baseline/README.md

 ### How to execute this instance
 (See: https://www.inspec.io/docs/reference/cli/

-**Execute the Kubernates Node profile on each node in the cluster.
-The profile will adapt its checks based on the Kubernetes components located on the node.**
+**Execute the K3S Node profile on each node in the cluster.
+The profile will adapt its checks based on the K3S components located on the node.**

 #### Execute a single Control in the Profile
 **Note**: Replace the profile's directory name - e.g. - `<Profile>` with `.` if currently in the profile's root directory.